BasicComputation/x64-lecture/B04 - Instructions, addressing and data.md

 	; MOV
 	; you can change any register you wish
-	; but the when addressing using register it has to be 32 or 64 bit
+	; but addressing uses 32 or 64 bit registers

 	; read RAM
 	mov ax, [rsi]